About the Division of Corporations

 The Division also files Uniform Commercial Code filings relative to Revised Article 9.
 These are notice filings which report the existence of a secured transaction.
 The Division also files agricultural liens under the CFS (Federal Food Security Act) filing guidelines.

 As well as all the above mentioned activities, the Division is charged with a variety of small filings, such as: the Governmental Entity Database - an online directory of contact for any governmental entity; One Stop Business Registration web site - a partnership with multiple agencies from local, state and federal level; digital signatures certification agents; archival business research - searching old stock certificates to find disposition of business entity; and individual name searches - those people involved as principals in businesses.

 The Division staffs an information and help phone bank which answers thousands of phone calls each month.
-The help staff also man an online information chat for those using our online services.
-The agency has two help counters for walk-in service.
+The help staff also operate an online information chat for those using our online services.
+The agency has a help counter on the main floor for walk-in service.

 The Division of Corporations and Commercial Code provides many services, but is not an investigative nor enforcement agency.
 The Division will not compel anyone to make statutorily required filings, but will, in good faith, accept any statutorily compliant filings.